Teguh14/Portofolio-Project/README.md

-# AirBnB Properties Report
+# Airbnb property rental report
 ![Airbnb-Logo-Contest](https://user-images.githubusercontent.com/101809112/161121311-a45f3e47-47ca-40e8-aed9-88ec715b2316.png)

 # Current condition
 * Airbnb, Inc. is an American company that operates an online marketplace for lodging, primarily homestays for vacation rentals, and tourism activities.
 Based in San F-ransisco, California, the platform is accessible via website and mobile app.
 Currently the stakeholders want to know the report of company and have some business quest-tion they have to know.

 # Business Questions
-* How many total of revenues by room types in AirBnB?
+* How many total of revenues by room types in Airbnb?
-* How many total of properties that AirBnB have?
+* How many total of properties that Airbnb have?
 * How many rented of properties by room type?
 * What is the average price of rented properties by room type?
 * what is percentage properties by room categories?